-Let $S_{n,m}$ denote the collection of \emph{n-partial permutations of $[m]$}, that is, $n$-tuples with no repeated elements such that $f(x) \in [m]$ for all $x \in [n]$.
-Injective functions from $[n]$ to $[m]$ are in one-to-one correspondence with $S_{n,m}$, and it is not hard to see that $|S_{n,m}| = m^{\underline{n}} ,$ and when $m=n$ we recover the symmetric group $S_n$ on $n$ symbols.
+Henceforth, let $S_{n,m}$ denote the collection of injective maps $f : [n] \rightarrow [m]$, equivalently, $n$-tuples $f := (f(1),f(2),\cdots,f(n))$ with no repeated elements such that $f(x) \in [m]$ for all $x \in [n]$.
+The latter representation is a bit more succinct, so we shall prefer it for describing particular injections.
+When $m=n$ we recover the symmetric group $S_n$ on $n$ symbols.
 To understand the representation theory of $S_{n,m}$ we must first broaden our Young tableau vocabulary.